-The US has always been a magnet for Indian students and now the figures suggest that there is an increase in the number of those joining universities there.
+The US has always been a magnet for Indian students, and now the figures suggest an increase in the number of those joining universities there.
 The Open Doors, an annual report on international students in the US compiled by the Institute of International Education, says that in 2015 there was a 30% increase in students from other countries going to the US over the previous year.
-Of this, India is the second leading place of origin for students and 13.6% of the international student population is Indian.
+India is the second leading place of origin for students, and 13.6% of the international student population is Indian.

-The US system has a number of attractions.
+The US system has several attractions.
 The courses are very varied and flexible.
-Here a student getting into a graduate course has to stick with the subjects chosen, in the US the student has the option to change midstream if he or she wants to.
-Students who need financial resources are able to access these from a variety of sources and universities help them in this process.
-In India, private scholarships are difficult to obtain and the conditions for getting a government grant are tough and restricted largely to students in the reservation quota.
-Students abroad are able to get internships, which helps them later in the job market.
+A student getting into a graduate course has to stick with the subjects chosen; in the US, the student can change midstream if he or she wants to.
+Students who need financial resources can access these from various sources, and universities help them in this process.
+In India, private scholarships are difficult to obtain, and the conditions for getting a government grant are tough and restricted largely to students in the reservation quota.
+Students abroad can get internships, which helps them later in the job market.
 Perhaps the one major attraction is the synergy between academics and industry.
-Many courses are tailored to help students get jobs, again quite a departure from the largely academically-oriented curriculum in India.
-Research opportunities are also limited in India as many higher educational institutions do not have enough infrastructure or faculty for this.
+Many courses are tailored to help students get jobs, again quite a departure from India’s largely academically-oriented curriculum.
+Research opportunities are also limited in India as many higher educational institutions do not have enough infrastructure or faculty.

 READ ALSO :